A Day in the Life: Peer Support Specialist

 Peer support specialists are exposed to many of the same emotional and psychological strains that clinicians are.
 Working with those in recovery, especially those in early recovery, can be a roller coaster of emotions.
 Indeed, the support specialist – especially those with less experience, may find him or herself strongly affected by individual peers.
 It is, therefore, important that the support specialist have a strong and supportive team of their own that can offer personal and clinical advice when needed.
 This may come in the form of their own counselor or supervisor.

 The Need for Peer Support

 Peer support is a proven system to assist peers in recovery.
-Despite the demand for this position, there aren’t many high-paying positions available, because it is not a direct part of the typical therapeutic plan.
-Those looking to become peer support specialist likely will want to do so to “get back” to the community that help them.
+Despite the demand for this position, there aren’t many high-paying positions available because it is not a direct part of the typical therapeutic plan.
+Those looking to become peer support specialists likely will want to do so to “give back” to the community that helps them.

 Peer support work can be an excellent way to get the experience required to move into a clinical role.

-Ultimately, peer recovery services are an important, but ultimately underappreciated part of the overall therapeutic process.
-Certifications such as the CRPA Certified Peer Recovery Advocate in New York State have formalized the role, with the goal of improving quality of care and outcomes.
+Ultimately, peer recovery services are an important but ultimately underappreciated part of the overall therapeutic process.
+Certifications such as the CRSS in Florida have formalized the role with the goal of improving the quality of care and outcomes.